Workflow overview

 Readout memo

-A short narrative memo translates the quantitative comparison into an implementation decision: whether the workflow materially simplifies the transition under the same gains budget and portfolio discipline.
+A short narrative memo from the tax-aware concentrated position analysis translates the quantitative comparison into an implementation decision: whether the workflow materially simplifies the transition under the same gains budget and portfolio discipline.

 Representative validated result